"Elementary My Dear Watson"

 |The land is owned by the LDS Church; please be respectful of this.
 MORE INFO >>>|

 Pitch 1: Climb past a triangle shaped flake to a fist crack.
 Ascend this to one of 2 choices.
 You can move left to an undercling.
-Above this a sporty face move leads to easier climbing.
+Above this, difficult sporty face move leads to easier climbing.
 The second option is to continue up the crack 8' to a flake.
 Move up to a hand crack.
-Both options are 5.9.
+Both options are about 5.9.
 It's also possible to skip this pitch by scrambling further up the gully and then traversing back left.

 Pitch 2: Ascend the bolt protected arete above to a slab.
 Move right past 2 bolts.
 Make a long reach past a steep bulge to good holds.
 Excellent slab climbing leads to Fudd Ledge (5.9+).
 If you're short, the steep bulge may not be possible.
 If you're tall, like Mr. Watson, then it's...elementary.